Projects / Renovations Newton, MA

 Context

 In the same year that Albert Einstein unveiled his quantum theory of light and the first Model T drove off the assembly line, a small cottage was erected along the banks of the Charles River.
-The modest structure was completed long before modern setbacks made such sites unbuildable and underappreciated its proximity to an active riparian ecosystem.
+The modest structure was completed long before modern setbacks made such sites unbuildable and thus underappreciated its proximity to an active riparian ecosystem.

 The cottage perched on a steep hill bound by retaining walls and pushed against the street, limiting access to the building and forcing its lower level mostly underground.
 Along the best viewsheds, dark and narrow façades took for granted the panoramic sightlines to surrounding waterscapes.
 Inside the structure, low ceilings and small rooms crowded beneath a hipped roof’s heavy brow.